rocket-pool/RPIPs/RPIPs/RPIP-committee_stipends.md

   * Increases to Target Hours MUST have a unanimous positive vote outcome, which MUST be posted publicly.
   * Decreases to Target Hours MUST have a majority positive vote outcome, which MUST be posted publicly.
   * Any Target Hours change is subject to pDAO challenge, and SHALL NOT be acted upon until 1 calendar month has passed after the decision has been announced.
+* Roles and responsibilities financially compensated through other mechanisms SHOULD be discounted when considering the Target Hours parameter.
 * The Target Member Count SHALL be modified only by the pDAO via a voted modification to this RPIP and SHOULD follow the usual processes for such a modification.
 * The Global Stipend Rate SHALL be modified only by the pDAO via a voted modification to this RPIP and SHOULD follow the usual processes for such a modification.